Get involved in sport through our 42 student run sport clubs.

-- Every Student who joins a club must follow abide to the Athletic Union “Code of Conduct”
+- Every Student who joins a club must follow abide to the UoM Sport “Code of Conduct”

-- Athletic Union clubs have highly experienced qualified coaches who attend training, match days and competitions.
+- Clubs have highly experienced qualified coaches who attend training, match days and competitions.

 - Committee Members log their volunteer hours through our “Sports Volunteer Scheme” which contribute to the “Stellify Award”